 9 Area offices

 3,714 Letter carriers

 The Lock Box.
-These are rental post office box to drop off your mails or parcels by the letter carriers without the need to use your actual office or residential address.
-A parcel locker is a unit that is uniquely addressable lockable box installed within PHLPost facility in conjunction with PO Boxes.
+These are rental post office boxes to drop off your mails or parcels by the letter carriers without the need to use your actual office or residential address.
+A parcel locker is a unit that is uniquely addressable lockable box installed within the PHLPost facility in conjunction with PO Boxes.
 They are used for parcel and package deliveries.
 These are commonly used by companies with massive mail transactions.
 To avail the lock box, the requirements for application are:

 SEC/DTI registration or Barangay clearance

 Lock box rental annual fees are as follows: